KirillMcQ/SRTOS/README.md

 ## Targets

-Currently, SRTOS is written for the STM32F411E-DISCOVERY board only.
+Currently, SRTOS is written for the ARM-Cortex M4/M4F processor.
+Examples will be written for different STM32 boards, but as of now, the STM32F411E-DISCOVERY board is the only board with an example, although it is very simple to write your own SRTOS program for another ARM-CortexM4/M4F board.
 A portable version of SRTOS is being developed, and all supported boards will be listed in this section as they are updated.
 Please refer to this list for all portability information.

+- **Boards**
 	- **STM32F411E-DISCOVERY**
   		- Fully Supported
+- **Processors**
+	- **ARM-Cortex M4/M4F**
+		- Fully supported

 ## Compilation